How can I analyse return ratios (ROE, ROA, ROCE) in FYERS?

 • How do I interpret profitability, return, and growth ratios in FYERS?

-The Value section inside Fundamentals on FYERS Web shows core ratios over multiple years to help you judge a company’s profits, efficiency, and growth.
-Use this guide to interpret every metric you’ll see on that screen.
-Find these ratios on FYERS ...
+The Value section under Fundamentals on FYERS Web shows important financial ratios over several years.
+These help you understand a company’s profits, efficiency, and growth potential.
+Use this guide to read and interpret each metric shown on that ...

 • What is 'Key Ratios' in FYERS 2.0 App?